logsem/iris-tutorial/README.md

 If you have suggestions for future topics or improvements for existing ones, please add them to [TODO.md](TODO.md).

+**Note**: by contributing to the Iris Tutorial you agree that your contributions will be released under the terms of Iris Tutorial's license — see [the LICENSE file](LICENSE).

 ### How to Contribute

 To contribute, we recommend following these steps:

 1. Fork the repository.